Total Loss Buyback: How to Keep Your Totaled Car After Insurance Settles

 Scenario 2: Cosmetically Totaled, Mechanically Sound

-Sometimes a car is declared a total loss even when damage is mostly cosmetic.
-If the drivetrain and structure are intact and repairs are genuinely affordable, buying back the vehicle and fixing it yourself (or using a trusted mechanic) can save money.
+Sometimes a car is declared a total loss even when the damage is mostly cosmetic.
+If the drivetrain and structure are intact and repairs are genuinely affordable, buying back the vehicle and fixing it yourself (or through a trusted mechanic) can save money.
+Check how insurers assess car damage to understand if cosmetic-only damage is plausible in your situation.

 Scenario 3: Classic or Modified Vehicle